Person working in a lab

 tawfik.kettanah@sheridancollege.ca

-Tawfik Kettanah began his career with a 10-year stint as a structural engineer/concrete expert at various construction sites representing the Government of Iraq, for several reinforced concrete projects in and around the city of Baghdad, Iraq.
+Tawfik Kettanah commenced his career with a 10-year stint as a structural engineer and concrete expert at various construction sites representing the Government of Iraq, working on several reinforced concrete projects in and around the city of Baghdad, Iraq.

-In 1993, he acted as the reinforced concrete expert/inspection engineer on the site of four skyscraper buildings in the city of Ankara, Turkey.
-He worked as a structural design engineer on a group of public buildings, reinforced and steel structures, and residential wood structures in Oakville throughout 1994.
-In 1996, a non-profit organization hired him as a site manager on a three-storey steel structure in Toronto.
+In 1993, he served as the reinforced concrete expert and inspection engineer for the construction of four skyscrapers in the city of Ankara, Turkey.
+In 1994, he worked as a structural design engineer on a range of public buildings, including reinforced and steel structures, as well as residential wood structures in Oakville.
+In 1996, he took on the role of site manager for a three-story steel structure in Toronto, working with a non-profit organization.

-Shortly thereafter, he was hired by Microsoft Inc. in Redmond, Washington, to serve as support engineer/consultant to support software companies in software development and programming issues.
+Subsequently, he joined Microsoft Inc. in Redmond, Washington, as a support engineer and consultant, assisting software companies with development and programming issues.

-In 2001, he returned to the School of Applied Computing & Technology at Sheridan College to develop and teach advanced programming/database courses.
-He was asked to teach engineering courses for the school of architecture within the Faculty of Applied Science & Technology (FAST).
+In 2001, he returned to the School of Applied Computing & Technology at Sheridan College to develop and instruct advanced programming and database courses.
+He was also invited to teach engineering courses for the School of Architecture within the Faculty of Applied Science & Technology (FAST).

 X